RexManglicmot/Mammographic-Masses-Neural-Network/Mammographic-Masses-Neural-Network.md

 </center>

-Breast Cancer is a disease that warrants much attention because according to the CDC, it is the most common cancer in women, with incidence rates increasing 0.5%/year, and roughly 13% will develop BC in their lifetime.[^1] According to Breastcancer.org, the overall breast cancer deaths have declined to 43% from 1989-2020 due to treatment advances and early detection.[^2] Nevertheless, about 42K women and 500 men die per year.[^3] Therefore, there is a dire need for prevention and early detection.
+Breast Cancer (BC) is a disease that warrants much attention because according to the CDC, it is the most common cancer in women, with incidence rates increasing 0.5% pervyear, and roughly 13% will develop BC in their lifetime.[^1] According to Breastcancer.org, the overall breast cancer deaths have declined to 43% from 1989-2020 due to treatment advances and early detection.[^2] Nevertheless, about 42K women and 500 men die per year.[^3] Therefore, there is a dire need for prevention and early detection.

 A BC tumor can be too small to be papalbale by a physician.[^4] Although there are breast self-exams for detection of a lump, seeking medical